 Full url: http://sexualhealthrankings.com

-abohemian1-deactivated20130930 asked: any resources around disability and sexuality?
+abohemian1-deactivated20130930 said: any resources around disability and sexuality?

 I have not personally collected sexuality and disability resources, however, the Center for Sexual Pleasure and Health recently released their fantastic page chock full of sex and dis/ability resources (including web resources, books, articles, organizations, and more!).
 I’d strongly encourage you to check them out!
 They also do a weekly Q&A feature, where they answer one of the (many) questions they receive through their formspring, so if you have a specific question regarding this topic, I’d encourage you to ask! (it’s all done anonymously).